herminiogg/dmaog-paper-evaluation/StatisticalAnalysis/analysisInR.md

 classified as statistically highly significant with the significance level p \< 0.001.

-In addition, we can measure the strength of this difference by measuring the effect size:

-TODO

 ## Testing differences between groups

 The Kruskal-Wallis tests tells us that there are differences between the